d-uzlov/k8s-homelab/network/load-balancer.md

 ## Cilium

-Cilium apparently supports source IP presevration using a feature called Direct Server Return:
+Cilium apparently supports source IP preservation using a feature called Direct Server Return:
 - https://cilium.io/blog/2020/02/18/cilium-17/#kubeproxy-removal
 - https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/#direct-server-return-dsr

 It can disable SNAT even for `externalTrafficPolicy: Cluster`.

-However, it requres special network setup:
+However, it requires special network setup:
 > DSR currently requires Cilium to be deployed in Native-Routing,
 > i.e. it will not work in either tunneling mode.